in

 8. The swastika symbol represents the universe

-Even the advanced astronomical instruments suggest that our Milky Way galaxy is a spiral disc with four primary arms radiating from the center, suggesting the swastika symbol’s universal significance.
+Even the advanced astronomical instruments suggest that our Milky Way galaxy is a spiral disc with four primary arms radiating from the centre, suggesting the swastika symbol’s universal significance.

 9. Swastika reaffirmed its positive status in 2008